 According to Dr. Nguyen Viet Hau, to prevent conditions caused by hot weather or the changing of seasons, when exposed to sunlight for long periods of time or in high temperature environments, we should take the following measures:

-- In hot weather or during the changing seasons, you should pay more attention to respiratory diseases.
+- In hot weather or during the changing seasons, we must pay more attention to respiratory diseases.
 The reason is that people tend to stay in air-conditioned rooms for too long, use strong fans or eat and drink cold or iced foods and drinks...
-Such activities unintentionally dry out the mucous membranes and mucus of the respiratory tract.
+Such activities unintentionally dry the mucous membranes and mucus of the respiratory tract.
 This causes beneficial bacteria to die, creating favorable conditions for foreign viruses and bacteria to easily invade and cause diseases such as viral infections, upper respiratory tract infections...

 - High environmental temperatures easily cause food to spoil, along with the strong development of disease vectors such as flies, mosquitoes, cockroaches... which can easily cause food poisoning, especially mass poisoning cases.